gitdaddy/CS5890_arrow_dynamics_vis/README.md

  * Website URL: https://gitdaddy.github.io/CS5890_arrow_dynamics_vis/

-## Please note that on appliance selection the visualizations may take some time to load. ##
+### Please note that on appliance selection the visualizations may take some time to load. ###

+### Non-obvious features ###
+  * Start by clicking on the `Data Selection` box in the upper left-hand corner.
+  * The calendar heat-map days are selectable.
+  * Select a date time interval by selecting any two dates that are not the same.